hongzhonglu/vivarium/doc/getting_started.rst

 environment with glucose and lactose, and as the cells depelete the glucose we should see the cells shift to consuming lactose.

-..
-DANGER:: This example doesn't work yet.
-The general process is
-    correct, but the particular agent types are not.

 .. todo:: Instructions for debugging in this mode

 #.
 First, let's create a ``ecoli_core_glc`` environment agent.
 This is a